Launceston is Tasmania’s second largest city and the gateway to the Tamar Valley.

-Surrounded by mountains and rolling hills, the Tamar River valley opens north to Bass Strait just 58 kilometres away.
-Historic streetscapes and century-old parks and gardens sit beside revitalised areas such as the Launceston Seaport with its restaurants and cafes.
+Surrounded by mountains and rolling hills, the Tamar River valley opens north to Bass Strait just 36 miles (58 km) away.
+Historic streetscapes and century old parks and gardens sit beside revitalized areas such as the Launceston Seaport with its restaurants and cafes.
 A boardwalk links the Seaport to Inveresk where you can visit one of Australia’s best regional galleries, the Queen Victoria Museum.
 Launceston is the perfect base for exploring the cool-climate vineyards of the Tamar Valley and national parks such as Narawntapu (known for wildlife spotting) and Cradle Mountain-Lake St Clair.

 Our Launceston Tours

 Launceston Tour Reviews

 Everyone travelling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.